 Regardless of the country visited, or the kind of government in power there, formalities should always be taken seriously and even what look like illogical restrictions should always be complied with.
 Moreover, however lax or strict a country may be known to be, entry formalities must be completed as soon as possible, and the intention to do so must be indicated as soon as one enters that country’s territorial waters by flying the Q flag and contacting the relevant authorities by radio.

 It is an international requirement that all vessels (including trailed sail boats) outside their home waters are properly registered.
-In many countries, for private yachts, there is available a simple, cheaper way to do this than to register on the more involved commercial register.
+Many countries have a simpler (and cheaper) option to register a boat other than the more involved commercial register.

 A radio operator’s licence, whether for VHF, HF or amateur radio, is required in most countries, although this is rarely checked.
 Some cruising yachts carry an amateur radio, most of their operators being properly licensed to operate a maritime mobile station.
 However, in some countries such stations can only be used legally if the operator is in possession of a reciprocal licence issued by the country concerned.
 In most places this is a simple formality and costs a small fee.
 In a few countries there are strict restrictions on the use of any radio equipment while in port, while in others, such as Thailand and New Zealand, the use of portable marine VHF radios on land is forbidden.

 VAT Paid Certificate

 If cruising in Europe with an EU registered boat, then a certificate showing that VAT has been paid will be expected.
 In the case of an older boat, then endeavour to obtain a Customs declaration that 'VAT is deemed to have been paid', before leaving your home.
 Without it, a Customs official can insist that VAT is paid on the current value of the boat at the rate applicable in the country being visited.